garyaiki/Scala-Algorithms/README.md

 [success] Total time: 87 s, completed Jul 25, 2014 3:17:07 PM
 >
 ```
 Many tests get data files from the book's website.
-Downloading these files takes most of the time and can vary.
+Downloading these files takes most of the time.
 A few tests are run on megabyte datafiles and these take most of the cpu time.
-The large test for LazyPrimMST is marked ignore because it takes triple the time of all other tests combined.
+The large datafile test for LazyPrimMST is marked ignore because it takes triple the time of all other tests combined.
 Change `ignore` to `it`
 in `.../git/scala-algorthms/Scala-Algorithms/src/test/scala/org/gs/digraph/LazyPrimMSTSuite.scala`
 to run it.
-Its slowness shows that you should use PrimMST instead.
+Its slowness should be taken as advice to use PrimMST instead.

-Test files are in `.../git/scala-algorthms/Scala-Algorithms/src/test/scala/org/gs/` and add `Suite` to the name of the class under test.
+Test files are in [src/test/scala/org/gs/](https://github.com/garyaiki/Scala-Algorithms/tree/master/src/test/scala/org/gs) and append "Suite" to the name of the class under test.